 As the teacher in your classroom, you have the capability to set the precedence with expectations.
 If you form a positive teacher student relationship and have high expectations, your classroom will follow suit and become a positive and supportive space with motivational learners.
 Teachers who support their students in their learning environment can positively impact their social and academic outcomes, which is important for the long-term trajectory of school and eventually employment.

 The association between academic improvement and a positive teacher student relationship is students’ motivation and desire to learn.
-Students who perceive their relationship with their teacher as positive, warm and close are motivated to be more engaged in school and to improve their academic achievement.
+Students who perceive their relationship with their teacher as positive, warm, and close are motivated to be more engaged in school and to improve their academic achievement.

-There isn’t a one size fits all when it comes to building relationships with our students.
-Every student has a unique story; therefore, every student deserves a unique relationship with you.
+There isn’t a one-size-fits-all when it comes to building relationships with our students.
+Every student has a unique story.
+Therefore, every student deserves a unique relationship with you.
 Let’s look at how you can begin to build those unique relationships.

-1. Say hello and goodbye every single day.
+1. Say hello and goodbye every single day

 2. Call home for good behavior more often than bad

-3. Student Letters and Questionnaires
+3. Student letters and questionnaires

-1. Let students inside your world
+4. Let students inside your world

-2. Believe they will do great things
+5. Believe they will do great things

-Are you teaching a Flocabulary lesson?
-Want to sing along? dance?
+You can teach with a Flocabulary lesson.
+Want to sing along?
+Dance?
 Do it!
-Students will LOVE to see the fun side of you have and laugh with you.
+Also, Nearpod’s Time to Climb gamified learning activity is a student favorite.
 I’m sure it will be a lesson they won’t forget!

-4. Listen and validate their feelings
+7. Listen and validate their feelings